tam17aki/music-esprit-python/README.md

 -   **`cli.py`**:
     A module dedicated to the Command-Line Interface.
 It handles argument parsing and the formatting of results for display.

 This layered design allows for maximum code reuse and easy extension.
-For instance, to add the ESPRIT algorithm, one would create an `EspritAnalyzerBase` inheriting from `AnalyzerBase`, and then implement concrete `EspritAnalyzer` classes, all while reusing the existing components.

 ## Theoretical Background